Create an account sign-up-diamond

 Food and drink

 The trail passes through an ideal collection of villages and bigger towns, granting the opportunity to stock up on snacks and food en route.
-Don't pass these towns without stocking up: Chamonix, Argentiere, Champex-Lac, Sembrancher, Le Chable, Verbier, Arolla, Zinal, St Niklaus.
+Don't pass these towns without stocking up: Chamonix hiking trails, Argentiere, Champex-Lac, Sembrancher, Le Chable, Verbier, Arolla, Zinal, St Niklaus.
 If you're bent on sticking to your budget, grab some food in these towns.
 Another thing to note is that Swiss shops tend to close over lunch.
 Keep track of your timing as you trek!
 While it's cheapest to bring a stove and concoct meals, there's also the option to stop at mountain huts for lunch.
 The meals might be smaller, but they'll fuel you up.

 It's common for hikers to book mountain huts and take up the half-board option, giving you breakfast and dinner.
 The dinners are often three-course meals tailored to fill you up!
 Find the average prices for accommodation in the section below.